Handbook Menu

 The University of Chicago Legal Forum

-The Legal Forum is the Law School’s topical law journal.
-Its student board annually publishes a volume of articles (by academics and practitioners) and Comments (by students) that focus on a single area of the law.
+The Legal Forum is a topical law journal.
+Its student board annually publishes a volume of articles by academics and practitioners and student comments that focus on a single area of the law.
 Each fall the Legal Forum hosts a symposium at which the authors of the articles present their work.

 The University of Chicago Business Law Review

-The University of Chicago Business Law Review, founded in 2021, publishes twice a year and is managed and edited by students.
-UChiBLR publishes articles covering business, corporation, and securities law, and related policy issues.
+The University of Chicago Business Law Review, founded in 2021, publishes twice a year and publishes articles covering business, corporation, and securities law.
 Editors encourage authors to submit articles that are interdisciplinary in nature, particularly those that focus on economic analysis.
-In addition, journal members provide useful commentary about Delaware law by writing updates, summaries, and analysis of significant developments.
-Student editors also organize an annual Symposium from which to draw potential scholarship.
-The symposia focus on a new theme in business law each year, and articles for the two annual issues are sourced from it.
+Journal members provide useful commentary about Delaware law by writing updates, summaries, and analysis of significant developments.
+The student editors also organize a biannual symposium and publish articles generated from that event.

 The University of Chicago Law Review

 The Law Review publishes articles and book reviews by leading scholars along with comments written by students.
 In addition to participating in the editing and publication of legal scholarship, staff members have the unique opportunity to develop their own skills as writers and scholars.
 The Law Review emphasizes student works.
-On average, half of each issue is devoted to student Comments.
-In recent years, approximately 20% of the students in each first-year class have been invited to join The Law Review on the basis of either academic performance or excellence in an annual writing competition.
-Students also may join the staff during their second or third years by completing a publishable comment through the Topic Access program.
+On average, half of each issue is devoted to student comments.
+In recent years, approximately 50 students in each first-year class have been invited to join The Law Review on the basis of either academic performance or excellence in an annual writing competition.
 For more information visit http://lawreview.uchicago.edu/.

 Grades and Law Review

-Approximately 10% of the first-year class is selected for The Law Review on the basis of grades.
+Approximately 10% of the first-year class is selected for The Law Review based on grades and their performance in the writing competition.
 Students must have 39 credits of graded coursework to be eligible to “grade on,” which means students typically cannot take an elective with a long paper requirement in the spring of their first year if they hope to grade on to The Law Review (because their papers will not be completed and graded in time for the competition process).
-Additional students also are selected for The Law Review based on the writing competition.
-(Even students who ultimately “grade on” must participate in the writing competition and their submission must meet The Law Review’s good faith standard.)
-These proportions are subject to change by the Law Review, but are announced in advance of the writing competition.
+Additional students also are selected for The Law Review based on the writing competition alone.
+Students who ultimately “grade on” must also participate in the writing competition, and their submissions must fall within the top 50% of graded submissions.
+These proportions are subject to change by the Law Review but are announced in advance of the writing competition.

 Writing Competition

-All students desiring to join the staff of The Chicago Journal of International Law, The Legal Forum, The University of Chicago Business Law Review, or The Law Review, or at the beginning of their second year have been required to enter the writing competition, regardless of their grades.
+All students who want to join the staff of The Chicago Journal of International Law, The Legal Forum, The University of Chicago Business Law Review, or The Law Review, or at the beginning of their second year must enter the writing competition.
 Students are invited to participate in the writing competition before the end of their first year.
 During the writing competition, students must draft a memorandum in response to an issue presented by the journal board and complete an editing assignment.
 Rules for the writing competition are set by the journals, published in the spring quarter, and must be strictly adhered to or students may be disqualified.
 Students are also required to submit a personal statement.

 Topic Access

-Each journal sets its own policies with respect to its Topic Access Program in consultation with the Dean of Students.
-What follows are the Law School’s policies regarding students writing a Comment for the Topic Access program in conjunction with an independent research or seminar paper.
-It is the responsibility of the student attempting to write on via Topic Access to inform the journal that they are writing a Comment in conjunction with an independent research or seminar paper.
+Each journal sets its own policies with respect to its Topic Access Program in consultation with the Senior Director of Academic Publications and Dean of Students.
+What follows are the Law School’s policies regarding students writing a comment for the Topic Access program in conjunction with an independent research or seminar paper.
+It is the responsibility of the student attempting to write on via Topic Access to inform the journal that they are writing a comment in conjunction with an independent research or seminar paper.

 At the topic proposal stage: